 A study conducted by HBR (Scott Magids, Alan Zorfas, Daniel Leemon, 2017) shows it is essential to connect your customers emotionally to increase revenue and profitability.
 Emotional branding is 52% more valuable than those who are highly satisfied.

 How customer emotion influence is so valuable and what are they

 4. They pay more attention to your communication

 6. They recommend your brand to their network

 Some of the examples of emotional motivators are given below.

 Case Study – Apple brand is built on the new science of customer emotions

 The creative visionary late Steve Jobs always wanted to make a brand by maintaining secrecy surrounding the brand.
 The hype surrounding their product releases by focusing on brand advocates; creating conversations among both techies and non-specialists alike.
-The brand has always positioned itself has a “Think different” approach and make an identity based on it.
+The brand has always positioned itself as a “Think different” approach and makes an identity based on it.
 It creates a sense of identity to stand out from the crowd.
-Steve Jobs had always been vocal about calligraphy lesson he had always helped him to build a unique identity for his first product.
+Steve Jobs had always been vocal about calligraphy lessons he had always helped him to build a unique identity for his first product.

-The aesthetically beautiful products created has enabled the Apple brand to be associated with luxury in the eyes of its followers.
-The consumers are ready to pay a premium to Apple products which are driven by emotions not the actual value of the product.
+The aesthetically beautiful products created have enabled the Apple brand to be associated with luxury in the eyes of its followers.
+The consumers are ready to pay a premium to Apple products which are driven by emotional marketing not the actual value of the product.